0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/overview_template.md

 For documentation of transaction scripts which constitute the client API, see [../../transaction_scripts/doc/transaction_script_documentation.md](../../transaction_scripts/doc/transaction_script_documentation.md).

-The Move modules in the Libra Framework can be bucketed in to a couple categories:
+The Move modules in the Diem Framework can be bucketed in to a couple categories:

 ### Treasury and Compliance
 * `AccountFreezing`